Academic History: BA (University of Waterloo, 1987), BSW (York University 1993), MSW (York University, 2004)

 Competency logics, the disciplinary and colonial contours of competency, critical social work, professional subjectivities, biopolitical governmentality

-10 years clinical experience in child and youth mental health, with a brief sabbatical to work with foster parents.
-My current work is as a practitioner in a small youth mental health agency, working with young people and their families.
+Over 10 years clinical experience in child and youth mental health.
+My current work is as a social worker in a hospital, working with survivors of sexual violence and intimate partner violence.

 Barnhart, M. (2016).
 Review [Review of the book Mohawk Interruptus: Political Life Across the Borders of Settler States, by A. Simpson].
 Canadian Review of Social Policy.